-SEO WEB DESIGN, RE-DESIGN & SEO CONSULTING
+SEO MARKETING & CONSULTING

 The typical shopper for expert web site optimization consultation and related services has usually thought about optimizing their site for quite some time; some for years.
 After searching around for someone to hire (sometimes after they’ve already fired or lost their web designer) they’re looking for someone new who can increase their site’s poor performance.